cssnr/stack-deploy-action/README.md

 If you would like to submit a PR, please review the [CONTRIBUTING.md](CONTRIBUTING.md).

-To contribute to the [documentation](https://docker-deploy.cssnr.com/) go here: https://github.com/cssnr/stack-deploy-docs
+To contribute to the [documentation site](https://docker-deploy.cssnr.com/) go here: https://github.com/cssnr/stack-deploy-docs

 Please consider making a donation to support the development of this project and [additional](https://cssnr.com/) open source projects.